Consensus Building Using the Community PoS Algorithm in the Blockchain Network of the Bitbon System

 The goal of the sortition procedure is to form the sequence of block producers based on the distributed Assetbox capacities among the block producer candidates, according to which said block producers will sign and announce blocks in the next round.

-The sortition procedure is conducted in accordance with the voting and block formation sequence diagram (Picture 2) and contains the rounds, the duration of which is equal to the number of block producers multiplied by the 1 second time interval.
+The sortition procedure is conducted in accordance with the voting and block formation sequence diagram (Figure 2) and contains the rounds, the duration of which is equal to the number of block producers multiplied by the 1 second time interval.
 The number of block producers is determined by the Bitbon System Operators.

 The sortition procedure starts after the end of each round and is conducted over the entire duration of the round.
 The final block of the round or the message of the timestamp instead of it, if this timeslot had no transactions, can serve as an indicator of the end of the round.
 Voting is carried out in the following order: